ygemici/osz/loader/README.md

 returns a non-NULL.

-If all filesystem drivers returned {NULL,0}, the loader will brute-force scan for the first ELF image in the initrd, which is quite comfortable specially when you want to use your own filesystem but you don't have an fs driver for it.
+If all filesystem drivers returned {NULL,0}, the loader will brute-force scan for the first ELF64/PE32+ image in the initrd, which is quite comfortable specially when you want to use your own filesystem but you don't have an fs driver for it.
 You just copy your initrd on the EFI System Partition, and ready to rock and roll!